radoosredkar/web_collector/README.md

 TODO:
 - deploy to some cloud infrastructire, preferablly AWS
 - check redis sessions
-- add docker builds only on selected tags
 - add cleaning of records, or better archieving
 - check wierd reporting of found new records for nepremicnine
 - generalize both scrappers